-The CBT Association of SA (CBTASA), a work-in-progress since 2015, was initiated by our colleague, the late Kevin Bolon.
+The CBT Association of SA (CBTASA), was initiated by our colleague, the late Kevin Bolon.

 CBT continues to grow internationally and across South Africa, with a wonderful worldwide network providing support in Cognitive Behavioural Therapy (CBT) training and services.